When it comes to B2B vs D2C eCommerce, the gap in service is narrowing

 Here are a few reasons why B2B eCommerce is more complex than D2C:

-- B2B buyers must consult with multiple departments before purchasing, while D2C consumers only have to consider themselves.
+B2B buyers must consult with multiple departments before purchasing, while D2C consumers only have to consider themselves.
+D2C sales models allow brands to sell directly to end consumers, often bypassing retail channels like department stores and third party retailers.

-Tips to improve your B2B eCommerce approach and provide a D2C-level experience
+Tips to improve your B2B eCommerce approach and provide a D2C-level customer experience

 While B2B eCommerce may be more complex — and the needs of the buyer different – that doesn't mean those buyers don't expect the same level of service.
 Personalization has been a boon for D2C, but it can be for B2B as well.